 We don’t know much about Jesus but I’m pretty sure he didn’t have a donkey’s head.

-Here’s another contender, 2nd century, Catacombs of Domitilla on the Via Appia Antica in Rome, the last Supper fresco.
+Here’s another contender, 2nd century, Catacombs of Domitilla on the Via Appia Antica in Rome, the last Supper fresco, which is possibly the oldest depiction of Jesus and the disciples.

 Here are a few more images showing Jesus, mostly from the 3rd and 4th centuries.